Richard Linklater's 'Last Flag Flying' Never Ascends To Anything Great

 Much of “Last Flag” is a travelogue, which means it belongs to a genre whose DNA encompasses a cocktail of antics and self-discovery.
 Linklater aims for both, but the staid results shortchange the sweet nuance that should exist between such highs and lows.
 Each of the three characters has fixed traits, presented upfront and hammered home again and again.
 A hardened alcoholic squabbling with a sober reverend can only sustain so much intrigue, but “Last Flag” stretches that design across two sluggish hours.
 Of course these men will land at some form of mutual appreciation once it’s all over, which is why it’s dull to see characters so defined by a few narrow adjectives (Sal: bitter, buzzed; Mueller: righteous, dismissive; Doc: despondent, wistful).

 Even more disappointing, “Last Flag” more or less wastes the aching probe at its core.
 A Marine colonel (Yul Vazquez) tells Doc that his son died with heroic and necessary poise, but a young compatriot (J. Quinton Johnson) later informs the men that the death was far less dignified than advertised.
 With that, a depressing realization: The military to which Doc devoted two years of his life took his baby boy and lied to him about how it happened.
-The notion of an untrustworthy government gives “Last Flag” a timely hook, despite on-the-nose banter about how wild it is that cellphones exist and Eminem is white.
+That notion of an untrustworthy government gives “Last Flag” a timely hook, despite on-the-nose banter about how wild it is that cellphones exist and Eminem is white.
+The operating paradox ― honest service within dishonest conditions ― is spoiled by unrelenting drowsiness.
+There’s a lot of open road in this movie, but it never feels like it’s going very far.

-Altogether, the movie can’t live up to its ideas.
+Altogether, “Last Flag Flying” doesn’t live up to its ideas.
 Carell, who has flexed his dramatic muscles to fascinating results over the past few years, stands out as a quiet ball of rage, while Cranston hams it up and Fishburne seems nonchalant about the whole thing.
 Together, they’re an unremarkable trio.
 Again, that’s odd for a Linklater film; his previous project, last year’s breezy “Everybody Wants Some!!,” thrived on the chemistry of its ensemble.
 Carell, Cranston and Fishburne nail the less sitcom-ish levity that recurs throughout the movie, but they can’t vibe with the melancholy tone and stylistic tedium that surrounds them.
 As a result, “Last Flag Flying” operates at half-mast.

 “Last Flag Flying” opens in theaters Nov.
 3.